intellaworld/ivoice-integration/README.md

 ### Explore the follwing files

-to understand integration with ivoice ws handlers are implemented inside `src/pages/index.js` ws helper are impelemented inside `src/socket.js`
+To understand integration with ivoice

+- ws handlers are implemented inside `src/pages/index.js`
+- ws helper are impelemented inside `src/socket.js`

 <!-- ## Issues and Support